-Graduate and Undergraduate students display their designs for all convention attendees and have a chance to be critiqued by Distinguished Career Designers, modern masters of design with national and international reputations.
-The experts use an open one-on-one critique format to offer invaluable learning for all in attendance whether a student, professor or professional.
+Entrants have a chance to be critiqued by Distinguished Career Designers — modern masters of design with national and international reputations.
+The experts use an open, one-on-one critique format to offer invaluable learning for all in attendance — whether a student, professor or professional.

-Winners of the competition receive cash, product or experience awards (depending on the competition), and a certificate of achievement as well as recognition in Southern Theatre Magazine.
-This year, SETC is offering displays, critiques, and cash awards to undergraduate and graduate students competing in the categories below.
+Winners of the competition receive cash, product or experience awards (depending on the competition), a certificate of achievement, and recognition in SETC News.
+Categories are listed below.

 Sponsored by Norcostco

 This competition includes both undergraduate and graduate students who design costume crafts.
 You may enter two areas, or you may have several pieces judged together; i.e. 3 hats.
 The Costume Crafts Design Competition is a combined undergraduate and graduate competition whose three winners will receive:1st Place: $125; 2nd Place: $75; 3rd Place: $50.
 Download the 2016 Costume Crafts & Technology Guidelines »

 The award's winning student designers in the Undergraduate and Graduate divisions win the following cash prizes: 1st Place: $125; 2nd Place: $75; 3rd Place: $50.
 Download the 2016 Lighting Design Guidelines »